frobino/EclipseTrainingSlides/tracecompass/slides.md

 title: Signals

 - Classes can register themselves to receive various Trace-related signals
-- Uses Java annotation, `@TmfSignalHandler`, to mark method that recieves the signal
+- Uses Java annotation, `@TmfSignalHandler`, to mark method that receives the signal
 - Some signals: `TmfTraceOpenedSignal`, `TmfTraceClosedSignal`, `TmfTraceRangeUpdatedSignal`

 ~~~java